For any other questions, please contact us.

 You will find the complete list of technology categories in which we may have interest by clicking here: https://www.ast.com/list-of-the-technology-categories-in-which-ast-has-interest/

-The current priority technology categories according to our Members are:
+The current technology categories listed in the order of priority according to our Members are:

 - Advertising & Content Distribution